docstrap/docstrap/README.md

 and feel options for your documentation, along with a simple search.
 Additionally, it adds some options to the conf.json file that gives you even more flexibility to tweak the template to your needs.
 It will also make your teeth whiter.

-## New ##
-__0.5.2 Major update__.
-Amazing help from [tswaters](https://github.com/tswaters) to solve a bunch of little problems and a to bring the codebase up to Bootstrap3.
-Make sure you are running the latest version of JSDoc before using this build.

-Again huge, huge thanks to [tswaters](https://github.com/tswaters).
-Make sure you send him thanks or a tip!!!!!

 ## Features ##

-* Right side TOC for navigation in pages, with quick search
+* Right side TOC for navigation in pages
 * Themed
 * Customizable